-If you're a non-custodial parent and have changed jobs, the amount of child support you are required to pay does not automatically change to reflect your new salary.
-However, you may petition the court to change a child support order after transitioning to a new job, particularly if you can no longer afford the payments due to a decrease in pay.
+If you're a parent who pays child support and have changed jobs, the amount of child support you are required to pay does not automatically change to reflect your new salary.
+However, you may petition the court to change a child support order after changing over to a new job, particularly if you can no longer afford the payments due to a decrease in pay.

 Changing the amount or terms of court-ordered child support is referred to as "child support modification."
-Courts consider a variety of facts before approving a modification request and typically decide whether the new job (or other determining factors) can be considered a "substantial change in circumstances."
+Courts consider a variety of facts before approving a request to change levels of child support and typically decide whether the new job (or other determining factors) can be considered a "substantial change in circumstances."

-Reasons to Modify a Child Support Order
+Reasons to Change a Child Support Order

 One or both parents may seek to change a child support order after changing jobs or otherwise experiencing a change in income.
-A modification may be either temporary or permanent, depending on the particular circumstances of the request.
+A change may be either temporary or permanent, depending on the particular circumstances of the request.

-- There is a change in child support laws.
+- A change in child support laws